Skip to Content

 Voting

-In-person meetings use show-of-hand votes.
+In-person meetings use show of hand votes.
 Electronic meetings use polls to vote.
-Members with disclosed conflicts may not vote and do not count toward the meeting quorum.
-The IRB member and their alternate may not both vote at the same meeting.
+Members with disclosed conflicts may not vote and do not count towards the meeting quorum.

 A motion passes when no more than one IRB member of the duly convened IRB casts a dissenting vote.
-If the quorum is lost at any time during the meeting (e.g., loss of members through absence or abstention), the IRB may not take further actions unless and until a quorum is restored.
+If the quorum is lost at any time during the meeting, the IRB may not take further actions unless a quorum is restored.

 Following the Meeting